carlwgeorge/repomd/README.md

 <Repo: "https://mirror.rackspace.com/centos/7/updates/x86_64/">
 ```

-The length of the `Repo` object indicates the number of packages in the repo.
+The length of the `Repo` object indicates the number of packages in the repository.

 ```python
 >>> len(repo)